thulsonASU/NeurAidBeetlePrototype/README.md

 # Project Overview
-The goal of this project repository is to showcase the Beetle Arduino microcontroller logic that was used to demonstrate a Minimal Viable Product for ASU team NeurAid in partnership with the Barrow Neurological Institute. <br />
+The goal of this project repository is to showcase the Beetle Arduino microcontroller logic that was used to demonstrate a Minimal Viable Product for ASU team NeurAid in partnership with the Barrow Neurological Institute.
+MVP Board developed by Tyler Hulson, MVP Program developed by Tyler Hulson and Nithish Kumar. <br />
 <img src="./images/asu_fultonengineering_horiz_rgb_maroongold_600ppi.png"  width="40%" height="40%">
 <img src="./images/Barrow-Logo.png"  width="35%" height="35%"> <br />